seclution/frappe_app_template/instructions/_core/example_prompts.md

 "Add `erpnext` to `vendors.txt` and trigger the update-vendors workflow."

-Codex adds the submodule under `vendor/` and refreshes the configuration.
+The agent adds the submodule under `vendor/` and refreshes the configuration.

 ---